 - Managing our finances

-- Exploring the resources and perks offered by our jobs
+- Exploring the resources offered by our jobs

 - Adjusting our schedule to promote work life balance